SAP-archive/karydia/docs/features.md

 Note: The network policy is still quite open.
 It uses a blacklisting approach and does not block Internet access (Egress).

-Karydia annotates the created network policy resources with the at the time and context valid security settings:
+Karydia annotates the created network policy resources with the currently valid security settings (depending on time and context):

 | Resource | Annotation | Possible values |
 |---|---|---|